jymsuper/SpeakerRecognition_tutorial/README.md

 matplotlib 2.1.0

 ## Datasets
-We used the datasets collected through the following tasks.
+We used the dataset collected through the following task.
 - No. 10063424, 'development of distant speech recognition and multi-task dialog processing technologies for in-door conversational robots'

 Specification